USS Solomons: Service history

 Straub and Herzog arrived during the night.
 Under the darkness, the two destroyers were forced to rely heavily upon Solomons aircraft, which fired starshells and dropped flares.
 First, they attempted to recover Chamberlain and his crew, but were unable to find any trace of them.
-They then proceeded to the submarine's wreck, where Straub began rescuing survivors, whilst Herzog provided a screen.
+They then proceeded to the submarine's wreck, where Straub began rescuing survivors, while Herzog provided a screen.
 Straub eventually recovered 21 crewmen, including U-860s commander, Fregattenkapitän Paul Büchel.
-One of the survivors was resuscitated only after twenty minutes of artificial respiration.
-Solomons continued her third patrol until 23 June, when she returned to Recife to refuel and to disembark the captured German sailors.
+One of the survivors was resuscitated only after 20 minutes of artificial respiration.
+Solomons continued her third patrol until 23 June, when she returned to Recife to refuel and disembark the captured German sailors.